0xAkuti/hardhat-clearsign/plugin/README.md

 - Adds a new task called `generate-7730`
 - Executes Python commands with network context and contract artifacts
-- Passes chainId and main contract artifact JSON to Python via environment variables
+- Passes chainId, main contract artifact JSON, and source file path to Python via environment variables
 - Supports detailed output with the `--detail` flag
 - Built for Hardhat 3 using the new plugin architecture
 - Hooks into compilation process with the `--generate-7-7-3-0` global flag